snp306/Joyness/README.md

 AxisWinToogle.ahk - AutoHotkey script for toogling axis window.
 Made for Joystick Curves.
 Game needs to run in the fullscreen window mode.

+TrackIR_keyb.py - Emulating trackIR input using a keyboard.

 Features
 --------